othmanmanasrah95/transfer/README.md

 Creating a labeled checkbox to ensure users are aware of data scraping.

-Creating the necessary layout of the follwoing components:
+Creating the necessary logic functions and layout of the follwoing components:

 - Prompt: creating a post request API that takes input from the user to the backend side with the content related to.